 Education and training

 Use your common sense here.
 If you have an advanced degree, few people are going to be concerned about your GCSEs.
 Make sure to also include any training courses that you have done that are relevant to the job that you are applying for.

 These are optional, but should you choose to include a section on hobbies and interests, keep it very brief.
-Avoid saying anything that could be contentious (e.g. political or religious affiliations), and wherever possible, use the space to show how you can fit in with the company's organisational culture.
+Avoid saying anything that could be contentious (e.g. political or religious affiliations), and wherever possible, use the space to show how you can fit in with the company's organizational culture.
 For instance, if they have a company football team, it might be useful to indicate that you enjoy playing football.

 Actual references are rarely included on CVs.
 It is usually fine to simply say 'References are available on request'.